fontello/fontello/INSTALL.md

 git submodule update
 ```

-If you deploy to production, you may probabply wish to override some defaults.
+If you deploy to production, you may probably wish to override some defaults.
 Put those to
 additional file in `./config` dir.
 Here is fontent fon fontello site config for example:

 ```yaml